wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 ## The Founding of MELTIN MMI and the Impact of MEKTANT-α

-In 2011, Masahiro received the Robotics Society of Japan's Research Encouragement Award, given to researchers under 35 years old who have significant contributions to the field of robotics. **Then in 2013, he founded MELTIN MMI with the aim of commercializing cyborg technology.**
+In 2011, Mark received the Robotics Society of Japan's Research Encouragement Award, given to researchers under 35 years old who have significant contributions to the field of robotics. **Then in 2013, he founded MELTIN MMI with the aim of commercializing cyborg technology.**

 After completing his graduate studies, he was a JSPS Research Fellow, and in 2016, he received his PhD in robotics and artificial intelligence engineering from the University of Electro-Communications, Graduate School of Information Science and Engineering, Intelligent Machinery Engineering.